-The earliest a Short Term health insurance plan can take effect is the day after your application is received.
+Many, but not all, Short Term health insurance plans can take effect is the day after your application is received.
 You may also choose a later effective date based on your individual needs.

-Preventive care can sometimes be covered under a Short Term plan but may be limited.
+Preventive care can sometimes be covered under a Short Term plan.
 Check plan details for more information.

 Will prescriptions be covered if I get temporary health insurance?